onyx-lang/onyx-book/src/procedures/macros.md

 # Macros

 Macros in Onyx are very much like procedures, with a couple notable differences.
-When a macro is called, it is expanded at the call site, as though its body was copy and pasted there.
+When a macro is called, it is expanded at the call site, as though its body was copy-and-pasted there.
 This means that macros can access variables in the scope of their caller.
 ```onyx
 print_x :: macro () {
     // 'x' is not defined in this scope, but it can be used